automatedtf/butler/README.md

 By separating the logic into a passive component [`@automatedtf/sentinel`](https://github.com/automatedtf/sentinel) and an active component `@automatedtf/butler`, it allows for cross-applicational systems to exist with newly-found opportunities for scalability, robustness and maintenance.

-This library is designed to be stateless, meaning that it is suitable for usage in stateful settings (i.e handler functions for a 24/7 bot instance) and stateless settings (i.e Cloud / Lambda functions).
+This library is designed to provide functions built for ephemeral execution, meaning that it is suitable for usage in stateful settings (i.e handler functions for a 24/7 bot instance) and stateless settings (i.e Cloud / Lambda functions).

 ## 🔌 Getting Started